dgl/ip.wtf/about.md

-Any information collected that identifies your IP address is not stored for longer than one day, unless necessary to prevent abuse of the site, or if you otherwise share the data with us (e.g. send us an email, Twitter, etc).
+Any information collected that identifies your IP address is not stored for longer than one day, unless necessary to prevent abuse of the site, or if you otherwise share the data with us (e.g. send us an email, etc.).

 This site does not use cookies, or store data on your device.